Find a Yacht

 Local Events / Festivals

 Although the New Years’ celebrations are growing in importance, Dubrovnik can be a cold and lonely place outside of the summer.
-Thankfully, this coincides nicely with the main sailing season, so it’s unlikely you’ll be in Dubrovnik either.
+Thankfully, is also outside of the main sailing season, so it’s unlikely you’ll be in Dubrovnik either.

 - Things really start to kick off in April, when if you’re that way inclined, you’ll find the Dubrovnik half-marathon or there’s a 2km fun run which takes place along the city wall (when it isn’t clogged with tourists, you’d assume?)